PyvesB/advanced-achievements/README.md

 # Useful links

-The **Wiki** of Advanced Achievements is available by clicking on the Wiki tab at the top of the page, or directly on [this link](https://github.com/PyvesB/AdvancedAchievements/wiki).
-Many valuable information on how to set up the plugin or use it is at your disposal!
+The **Wiki** of Advanced Achievements is available by clicking on the *Wiki* tab at the top of the page, or directly on [this link](https://github.com/PyvesB/AdvancedAchievements/wiki).
+A lot of valuable information on how to set the plugin up or use it properly is at your disposal!

 For more *information and download links*, please visit the project's webpages: